A coupled rate-dependent/rate-independent system for adhesive contact in Kirchhoff-Love plates: Our dimension reduction results

-Under the scaling condition prescribed by \eqref{hypD-2} we will prove convergence of a (sub)sequence of \emph{Balanced} $\SE$ solutions of the damped inertial systems $\ingrsysrepsk$, to a solution of a damped inertial system such that the viscous and the elastic bilinear forms in the weak momentum balance only involve the planar minors $\epl(\sfu)$ and $\epl(\varphi)$ of the displacement and of the test function, like for the undamped momentum balance equation \eqref{mom-bal-DR}.
+Under the scaling prescribed by Condition \ref{cond:2} we will prove convergence of a (sub)sequence of \emph{Balanced} $\SE$ solutions of the damped inertial systems $\ingrsysrepsk$ to a solution of the damped inertial system $\ingrsyslim$, with the functionals $\ingrsyslim$ (the subscript { \textsc{VE}} stands for 'viscoelastic') specified in the following lines.
+Indeed, kinetic energy will be given by